News

 The crucial issue of Western Sahara and the arms race

-The Western Sahara file remains the cornerstone of tensions.
-The recognition of Moroccan sovereignty by major powers, including the United States and Israel, has profoundly shifted the balance of power.
-This diplomatic dynamic, consolidated in 2025, places Algeria in a defensive position, exacerbating its desire to maintain the status quo via support for the Polisario Front.
+The Western Sahara file remains the cornerstone of the tensions.
+The recognition of Moroccan sovereignty by major powers, including the United States and Israel, has profoundly changed the balance of power.
+This diplomatic dynamic, consolidated in 2025, places Algeria in a defensive position, exacerbating its will to maintain the status quo through support for the Polisario Front.

 Increasing militarization of the region

-The fear of a direct confrontation pushes the two neighbors to significantly increase their defense budgets.
+The fear of direct confrontation is pushing the two neighbors to significantly increase their defense budgets.
 This arms race diverts precious resources that could be allocated to social development and infrastructure.
 For Morocco, securing the territory is an absolute priority, justifying massive investments in surveillance and air defense.
-At the same time, international support is intensifying, as evidenced by the engagement of Gulf monarchies in support of the Moroccan Sahara, strengthening Rabat’s position.
+Meanwhile, international support is intensifying, as evidenced by the commitment of the Gulf monarchies in support of Moroccan Sahara, strengthening Rabat’s position.

 This atmosphere of Maghreb “cold war” has direct repercussions on the business climate.
-Investors closely monitor the security of the borders, although Morocco has succeeded in sanctuarizing its key economic zones.
-The impact is also felt on regional exchanges, which are almost non-existent.
+Investors closely monitor the security of the borders, although Morocco has successfully sanctuarized its key economic zones.
+The impact is also felt on regional trade, which is almost nonexistent.

 - 🚀 Drones and surveillance: Massive acquisition of unmanned technologies for border control.

-- 🛡️ Air defense: Reinforcement of systems to counter any ballistic threat.
+- 🛡️ Air defense: Strengthening systems to counter any ballistic threat.

 - 💰 Defense budget: Continuous increase in military spending at the expense of social sectors.